-In my last post, I argued that “refereed” does not equal good, nor “non-refereed” bad—but rather “refereed or not” and “quality scholarship or not” (alongside other factors) are independent variables with approximately random correlation, at least in the intellectual networks where I do my work.
+In my last post, I argued that “refereed” does not equal good, nor “non-refereed” bad—but rather the continuum “refereed or not” and the continuum “quality scholarship or not” (alongside other continua) are independent variables with approximately random correlation, at least in the scholarly networks where I work.

-I did not expect slam dunk support for my arguments in the New York Times.
-But opening the Times last weekend, I read a high-profile story with the clickbait of “dog park sex” in the title.
-It concerns three writers—a mathematician, philosophy instructor, and journalist—who sought to discredit what they call “grievance studies”—roughly a mash-up of identity politics and cultural studies jargon, with special animus for the idea that intellectual standpoints and contexts matter in debates about truth and meaning.
+I did not expect slam dunk support from the New York Times.
+But opening the Times last weekend, I read a high-profile story with the clickbait of “dog park sex” in its title.
+It concerns three writers—a mathematician, philosophy instructor, and journalist—who sought to discredit what they call “grievance studies.”
+Roughly this means a mash-up of identity politics and cultural studies jargon, with special animus for the idea that intellectual standpoints and contexts matter in debates about truth and meaning.

 Intriguingly, Hypatia (the most respected journal mentioned by the Times, although the authors tried and failed to break into comparable ones) accepted a fake “feminist critique of ‘unethical’ hoaxes.”
-The Times offers no details about the argument, although the authors’ self-report seems to presuppose that objections to the ethics of their own project are ripe to be mocked as self-evidently bankrupt.
-The most valuable part of the Times’s discussion addresses the ethical issues at stake—the morality and probable real-world consequences of the hoax.
+The Times offers no details about its argument, but the authors’ self-report seems to presuppose that any objections to the ethics of their own project can be mocked as self-evidently bankrupt.
+The most valuable part of the Times’s report addresses the ethical issues at stake—the morality and probable real-world consequences of the hoax.

-It is easy to predict two morals that some people will draw from the hilarity: First, that “grievance studies” and/or “identity politics” and/or “postmodern theory”—not in their most questionable exemplars but their structural essences—fall somewhere between the pathetic and the contemptible.
-Second, that “adults in the room” concerned for standards should ratchet up the policing of valid vs. illegitimate scholarship.
-The authors support both moves when they call for “separating knowledge-producing disciplines and scholars from those generating constructivist sophistry.”
+It is easy to predict two morals that many will draw from this hilarity: First, that “grievance studies” and/or “identity politics” and/or “postmodern theory”—not their most questionable exemplars but their structural essences—fall somewhere between pathetic and contemptible.
+Second, that “adults in the room” concerned for standards should ratchet up policing of valid vs. illegitimate scholarship.
+The authors support both moves; they call for “separating knowledge-producing disciplines and scholars from those generating constructivist sophistry.”

-If my predictions prove true, the two aspects of this hoax that actually have some potential value—dramatizing the disconnect between “refereed” and “worthwhile,” and underlining how a logic of publish or perish and mania to count articles (not solely from “grievance studies” but from all scholarly areas!) distorts the university’s mission—will have catalyzed moves in precisely the wrong, counterproductive, direction.
-(In fact, during the time I have been drafting this essay, a thoughtful op-ed has already appeared in the Times making related points.)
+If my predictions prove true, the two aspects of this hoax that have potential value—dramatizing the disconnect between “refereed” and “worthwhile,” and underlining how a logic of “publish or perish” and a mania for counting articles (not solely from “grievance studies” but from all scholarly areas) distorts the university’s mission—will have catalyzed moves in precisely the wrong, counterproductive, direction.
+(During the time I have been drafting this essay, a thoughtful op-ed has appeared in the Times making related points.)

-Stated another way, we could add another vector to the various independent variables I suggested in my last post, alongside the vectors that stress how merely being “refereed” tells us extremely little about quality.
+Stated another way, we could add another vector to the independent variables I suggested in my last post, alongside the vectors that stress how merely being “refereed” tells us little about quality.

 “Some differences [read: grievances] are playful [read: not without interest but possibly trivial] and some are poles of world-historical domination.
 Epistemology [read: the exercise of academic judgment] is about knowing the difference.”
 (From her “Manifesto for Cyborgs” reprinted in many places.)

-So perhaps we could re-jigger a “grievance studies or not” vector into something worthwhile: “Grasping Haraway’s points or not.”
-I have long felt this was implied in “quality or not” but I see no harm in splitting it out for emphasis.
+So perhaps we could re-configure a bankrupt “grievance studies or not” vector into something with actual value: “Grasping Haraway’s points or not.”
+I have long felt this was implied in my “quality or not” continuum but I see no harm in splitting it out for emphasis.

-Anyone who was in academia during the 1990s realizes that this hoax is a retread on the “Sokal Affair” in which a physicist pranked the journal Social Text with a piece that in the Times’s summary “mix[ed] postmodern philosophy with the theory of quantum gravity.”
-More precisely, it mixed quantum theory with an abstruse straw version of Haraway’s feminist analysis of the cultural politics of science.
+Anyone who was in academia during the 1990s grasps immediately that the recent hoax is a retread of the “Sokal Affair.”
+This concerned a physicist who pranked the journal Social Text with a piece that in the Times’s summary “mix[ed] postmodern philosophy with the theory of quantum gravity.”
+More precisely, Sokal mixed quantum theory with an abstruse straw version of Haraway’s feminist analysis of the cultural politics of science.

-There are everyday consequences from undertows created by such trolling and the lack of collegial respect that swirls around it.
-Once I was asked to referee by a journal falling midway between top-ranked venues and the targets of this hoax—what the Times calls “interdisciplinary journals in highly niche fields” such as Fat Studies and the Journal of Poetry Therapy.
-I was unsure whether (option A) I was reading a novice graduate student’s poorly executed but sincere and (with revision) promising exploration of a hot-button media discourse—several of its levels of meaning ironic and open either to highly disturbing or reasonably commendable interpretations.
+There are everyday consequences of the undertows created by such trolling and the lack of collegial respect that swirls around it.
+Once I was asked to referee for a journal that falls midway between top-ranked venues and the targets of this hoax—what the Times calls “interdisciplinary journals in highly niche fields” such as Fat Studies and the Journal of Poetry Therapy.
+I was unsure whether (option A) I was reading a novice graduate student’s poorly executed but sincere and (with revision) promising exploration of a hot-button media discourse—in which several of the levels of meaning were ironic and open either to highly disturbing or passably commendable interpretations.
 Conversely (option B) I wondered if someone was pranking the journal.
 In the latter case trumpeting the disturbing parts out of context could have been explosive.
 I keep these details vague because a revised version of the article was published, and I would like to believe the author was sincere.
 Still I advised the journal to reject the article until they could be certain they were not being “Sokaled.”
 By extension I fear that I bitterly and unjustly insulted a young author.

-Another time I could not tell if a young scholar had received bad advice when, for background evidence, s/he used a textbook that I know well and proceeded (still in good faith) to paraphrase it clumsily—or conversely whether this was shoddy cut-paste-rephrase plagiarism.
+Another time I could not tell if (option A) a young scholar had received bad advice when, for background evidence, s/he used a textbook that I know well and proceeded (still in good faith) to paraphrase it clumsily—or (option B) whether this was shoddy cut-paste-rephrase plagiarism.
 My call came down to a coin flip.
-This was in a context where accusing this young academic could have done serious damage to her entire career.
+This was in a context where accusing this young academic could have done serious damage to her career.

 Relatedly, the interpersonal flows that make teaching energized and resonant can take on a sickening weight if, every time a student writes a lucid and interesting sentence, I must pause to consider whether to check for plagiarism, rather than simply being happy for my student’s brilliance and the joys of engaging with him/her.